 Figure 4b.
 The paleomagnetic declination for México during last 4000 years from measurements in Mesoamerica, as provided by Boehnel (priv. commun., 2006), with standard deviations.
 Details in Klokočník et al. (2007) and Charvátová et al. (2011).

 Paleomagnetic declination is derived from indirect (proxy) data mentioned above over the world and can be a part of a global solution in spherical harmonic expansions.
 Since time of Fuson and Carlson, there is a big progress in knowledge of paleomagnetic declinations, but still they have a low accuracy, hardly better than 30, usually 50 (Korte, private commun.
 2011–2013).
 Recent models for the declinations are available from Korte et al. 2005; Donadini et al. 2007; Korhonen et al. 2008, Korte & Constable 2008, Donadini el al. 2009, or Korte et al. 2011.
-Thanks to friendly relationship with Monika Korte (Germany) we received paleomagnetic declinations for required localities and time intervals from her recent paleomagnetic field models (example in Figure 4a).
+Thanks to a friendly relationship with Monika Korte (Germany) we received paleomagnetic declinations for required localities and time intervals from her recent paleomagnetic field models (example in Figure 4a).
 Similarly from Harald Boehnel (México) from measurements in México (example in Figure 4b).

 Recall that the Fuson hypothesis (Fuson, 1969) says that a building (wall, object) oriented using a compass at the time of its construction or at its last reconstruction bears the information about the direction towards the magnetic pole at that time.
 Thus, we can, at least theoretically, correlate the date of the building (re)construction with its orientation.
-The practical problem is still low accuracy of the paleomagnetic data (declination inclusive) which is not greater than a few degrees.
+The practical problem is still low accuracy of the paleomagnetic data (declination inclusive), which is not greater than a few degrees.

 Measurements by a Compass

-We developed easy and efficient method of measuring and computing astronomical azimuths by means of a compass (Klokočník et al. 2007, Charvátová et al. 2011, Pavelka et al. 2013).
+We developed easy and efficient methods of measuring and computing astronomical azimuths by means of a compass (Klokočník et al. 2007, Charvátová et al. 2011, Pavelka et al. 2013).
 It is generic (software available on request).
 The final precision of this procedure is dictated dominantly by the inaccuracy of paleomagnetic data now available.

-We make use of precise and large “mining” compass with reading to 1 degree (Figure 5).
+We make use of a precise and large “mining” compass with reading to 1 degree (Figure 5).
 When walls are very irregular, we have to repeat measurements several times to reach such formal precision.
-Compass reads the magnetic azimuths.
-To change them to the astronomical azimuths, we need to know current magnetic (not paleomagnetic!) declination on the spot at given time of measurements.
+The compass reads the magnetic azimuths.
+To change them to the astronomical azimuths, we need to know current magnetic (not paleomagnetic!) declination on the spot at the given time of measurements.
 It is available from a model (NOAA, Satellite and Information Service, NGDC (National Ocean & Atmosph.
 Admin., National Geophysical Data Center), www.ngdc.noaa.gov, item “declination calculator”).
 But also (and preferably) can be measured and computed on the spot.

 We measured azimuths by a compass, we selected a baseline (as long as possible in the given terrain conditions) and we measured – by handy GPS – coordinates at the end points of the baseline.
 These are used to compute astronomical azimuth of the baseline.
 We compare it with the magnetic azimuth measured by the compass and the difference between those two quantities is the magnetic declination.
 Its value is used to correct all magnetic azimuths measured at that locality and time.
 Precision is between 1 and 2 degrees, which is sufficient to our purpose.

-When measurements in situ are not possible (for example the entry on pyramid is forbidden), we have to rely upon airplane or satellite images of the objects of our interest, which logically leads us to © Google Earth.
+When measurements in situ are not possible (for example, the entry on the pyramid is forbidden), we have to rely upon airplane or satellite images of the objects of our interest, which logically leads us to © Google Earth.